Navajo Fry Bread

 Mixing bowl with dry ingredients and water in the center to mix dough for Fry Bread.

-• Mix dough thoroughly, you may have to add more flour to get a soft dough consistency.
+• Mix dough thoroughly, add more flour as needed to get a soft dough consistency.

 Dough ball on floured surface to make Fry Bread.